Monte-Carlo simulations of relativistic radiation mediated shocks: I. photon rich regime: Abstract

 \section{Abstract}

 We explore the physics of relativistic radiation mediated shocks (RRMSs) in the regime where photon advection dominates over photon generation.
 For this purpose, a novel iterative method for deriving a self-consistent steady-state structure of RRMS is developed, based on a Monte-Carlo code that solves the transfer of photons subject to Compton scattering and pair production/annihilation.
 Systematic study is performed by imposing various upstream conditions which are characterized by the following three parameters: the photon-to-baryon inertia ratio $\xi_{u *}$, the photon-to-baryon number ratio $\tilde{n}$, and the shock Lorentz factor $\gamma_u$.
 We find that the properties of RRMSs vary considerably with these parameters.
-In particular, while a smooth decline in the velocity, accompanied by a gradual temperature increase is seen for $\xi_{u*} \gg 1$, an efficient bulk Comptonization, that leads to a heating precursor and a temperature peak just upstream of the shock, is found for $\xi_{u*} \lesssim 1$.
-As a consequence, a broad non-thermal spectrum is produced within the shock in the latter case.
+In particular, while a smooth decline in the velocity, accompanied by a gradual temperature increase is seen for $\xi_{u*} \gg 1$, an efficient bulk Comptonization, that leads to a heating precursor, is found for $\xi_{u*} \lesssim 1$.
+As a consequence, although particle acceleration is highly inefficient in these shocks, a broad non-thermal spectrum is produced in the latter case.
 The generation of high energy photons through bulk Comptonization leads, in certain cases, to a copious production of pairs that provide the dominant opacity for Compton scattering.
-We also find that for certain upstream conditions a weak subshock, mediated by collective plasma process, appears within the flow.
-For a choice of parameters suitable to gamma-ray bursts, the radiation spectrum within the shock is found to be compatible with that of the prompt emission, suggesting that subphotospheric shocks may account for the observed non-thermal features.
+We also find that for certain upstream conditions a weak subshock appears within the flow.
+For a choice of parameters suitable to gamma-ray bursts, the radiation spectrum within the shock is found to be compatible with that of the prompt emission, suggesting that subphotospheric shocks may give rise to the observed non-thermal features despite the absence of accelerated particles.